 MOD AUS/17/72#11300

-2/2 The provisions contained in Article 6 and Appendix 1, taking into account the relevant CCITT Recommendations, shall also apply to maritime telecommunications in so far as the following provisions do not provide otherwise.
+2/2 The provisions contained in this Appendix shall apply to maritime telecommunications.
+Member States should encourage recognized operating agencies to comply with the relevant ITU-T Recommendations when establishing and settling accounts under this Appendix.

 NOC AUS/17/73#11301